On z-Superstable and Critical Configurations of Chip Firing Pairs: Introduction

 The outcome of firing a vertex $v_i$ on a chip configuration $\vec{c}$ is represented by $\vec{c} - L\vec{e_i}$, where $\vec{e_i}$ denotes the $i$-th standard basis vector.
 The matrix $L_G$ establishes an equivalence relation among the vectors in ${\mathbb Z}^{n}$, with $\vec{c}$ and $\vec{d}$ being \emph{firing equivalent} if $\vec{c} - \vec{d}$ lies within the image of $L_G$.
 This determines the \emph{critical group} of $G$, as described by $\mathcal{K}(G) := {\mathbb Z}^n/\Img L_G$ \cite{Biggs99}.

 A configuration $\vec{c}$ is considered \emph{valid} (or \emph{effective}) if for all $i = 1, \dots, n$, the condition $c_i \geq 0$ holds.
 The goal is to identify notable valid configurations within each equivalence class $[\vec{c}] \in {\mathcal K}(G)$.
-It turns out that each $[\vec{c}]$ contains a distinct valid configuration that is \emph{critical}, which means it is stable and can be derived from a sufficiently large configuration $\vec{b}$.
+It turns out that each $[\vec{c}]$ contains a distinct valid configuration that is \emph{critical}, which means it is stable and can be derived by iteratively firing from a sufficiently large configuration $\vec{b}$.
 Stabilizing the sum of two critical configurations results in a critical configuration.

-One can show that each $[\vec{c}]$ contains a unique valid configuration that is \emph{superstable}, meaning that it is stable under \emph{set-firings}.
+One can show that each $[\vec{c}]$ contains a unique valid configuration that is \emph{superstable}, which means that it is stable under \emph{set-firings}, the simultaneous firing of a set of vertices.
 A superstable configuration represents a solution to an energy minimization problem and aligns with the concept of a \emph{$G$-parking function}.

-For a connected graph $G$, a straightforward bijection exists linking the set of critical configurations and the set of superstable configurations, which are both correspondingly in bijection with the set of spanning trees of $G$.
-This simple map (take a configuration, negate it coordinate-wise from a certain maximal configuration) is what is called the \newword{duality map} between superstable configurations and critical configurations, and our focus is to extend this map to more general models.
+For a connected graph $G$, there is a straightforward bijection linking the set of critical configurations and the set of superstable configurations, which are both correspondingly in bijection with the set of spanning trees of $G$.
+This simple map (taking a configuration, negating it coordinate-wise from a certain maximal configuration) is what is called the \newword{duality map} between superstable configurations and critical configurations, and our focus is to extend this map to more general models.